 It is common for Australian registered vessels to ply waters beyond the 12 nautical mile limit as part of their daily activities or operations.
-Vessels that exceed this limit and which are exposed to another conveyance, or go to an overseas port will be subject to biosecurity control when returning to Australian territory.
-Vessels which are subject to biosecurity control must comply with the relevant requirements managed by the Department of Agriculture and Water Resources.
+Vessels that exceed this limit and which are exposed to another conveyance (vessel or aircraft), or go to an international port will be subject to biosecurity control when returning to Australian territory.

 If a vessel is exposed, it will become subject to biosecurity control.
 (Vessel stores and waste may become subject to biosecurity control if an Exposed Goods Order is issued by a biosecurity officer).

 If a vessel is not exposed, it is subject to an exception and will not be subject to biosecurity control.

 Australian vessels may include but are not limited to:

 - Commercial fishing vessels